MarioMasta64/EverythingPortable/README.md

 Updating Binaries From Within The Suite Is Removed For Now Due To Its Bugginess Suite Now Updates Itself And Downloads Binaries But Binaries Must Update Themselves

 Updates: Added Cemu

+Notes: DLL's Included With OBS & Cemu Are 64-Bit (This Will Be Changed In A Future Update)